Dig in, and find out what the Library has going on for the teens!

 Search here for your favorite YA (young adult) books, from classics like Fahrenheit 451 to new YA fiction like The Fault in Our Stars, by John Green, or Suzanne Collins’ The Hunger Games series.
 Our YA collection is geared towards middle school and high school readers, with themes, language, and situations carefully reviewed for appropriateness.
 Also to be found in Teen Central is the library’s collection YA nonfiction titles and seating for working on projects and hanging out with friends.
 New YA books and audiobooks are added every week, so be sure to check back for that new release you’ve been waiting for!

 Here you will find our YA graphic novels collection, including classics like Superman and X-Men and fan favorites like Full Metal Alchemist, Naruto, and many more.
-There’s also a bank of laptops reserved specifically for teen and tween use, as well as a collection of teen magazines from BMX Plus to Teen Vogue.
+There’s also a set of computers reserved specifically for teen and tween use, as well as a collection of teen magazines.

 Have a suggestion for something you want to see in our YA collection?
 Itching to get your hands on a particular graphic novel or magazine?
 Fill out a purchase suggestion at the Adult Circulation desk, or e-mail your request to the Coeur d’Alene Library’s YA Coordinator.